Q: What is the cost of admission?

 Q: Are strollers allowed in the museum?
 Does the Museum rent strollers?

 A: Yes, strollers are allowed.
 The Museum does not currently rent strollers to the public.

 A: Smoking is not permitted inside the Museum or the grounds except the front parking area.

 Q: Are cameras permitted in the Museum?

 A: Photographers may use camera equipment to take photos or digital images inside the museum, but use of a flash or other artificial lightning is prohibited.
-Tripods may be used by photographers as long as the equipment does not obstruct any entrances or exits to the public areas.
-Museum staff should be alerted to ensure that the equipment is properly placed in the desired location.
+Tripods may not be used by photographers without prior approval from the Director.

 Q: Does the Museum supply wheelchairs?

-A: The Museum currently has one wheelchair, which is offered free of charge and on a first-come-first-served basis.
+A: The Museum currently has two wheelchairs, which are offered free of charge and on a first-come-first-served basis.